 The 21-year-old can create as well as finish.
 In the first half, he spotted Calum Chambers wide on the right and picked out the full-back with a perfect chip.
 Chambers's cross found Alexis Sánchez, whose thumping shot crashed off the post.

-This is an abridged version of an article that appears in the latest issue of Champions Matchday, the official magazine of the UEFA Champions League.
-Champions Matchday is available in print and in digital format on Apple Newsstand, where the first three issues of this campaign are free of charge.
+This article appears in the latest issue of Champions Matchday, the official magazine of the UEFA Champions League.
+Champions Matchday is available in print and in digital format, where the first three issues of this campaign are free of charge.
 You can follow the magazine on Twitter @ChampionsMag.

 ©UEFA.com 1998-2014.
 All rights reserved.